 9. Appeal to the senses

 Appealing to our five senses is a retail psychology trick that stores use to trigger an emotional response in consumers.
-Here’s a couple of examples of how this can make you spend more:
+Here are a couple of examples of how this can make you spend more:

 The visual sense is by far the one that retailers activate most often in terms of design, colour, style and lighting.
 A good example of this is visually appealing store windows or sale signs that invite you to walk into a store.

-The sense of taste is something that food and drink retailers in particular use to stimulate consumer’s taste buds.
+The sense of taste is something that food and drink retailers in particular use to stimulate consumers’ taste buds.
 Stores give out free samples to trigger your appetite, which makes you shop hungry and buy food you don’t need.
-Also, some non-food retailers aim to stimulate your sense of taste.
-For example, high-end and luxury retail stores often offer waiting customers a complimentary cup of coffee or glass of champagne.

-Have you ever purchases something you’re not quite sure about thinking you can always return it if you change your mind?
+Have you ever purchased something you’re not quite sure about thinking you can always return it if you change your mind?
 And did you actually end up returning it after changing your mind?